-Obviously, many other influence function calculation algorithms of Table S2 such as those based on the k-clan, k-club, k-plex and other community definitions of Table S1 can be used in other variants of the ModuLand method.
-It is also possible that we construct the influence functions for an assembly of starting nodes or links (e.g. cliques or motifs) and not for individual nodes or links what we described here.
-Moreover, different influence function summation protocols and community landscape exploration methods can also be designed.
-The borders of the influence zone must be defined by different algorithms for different types of networks depending on the meaning of the links.
+Obviously, many other community heap construction methods of Table S2 such as those based on the k-clan, k-club, k-plex and other community definitions of Table S1 can be used in other variants of the ModuLand method.
+It is also possible that we construct the community heaps for an assembly of starting elements or links (e.g. cliques or motifs) and not for individual elements or links what we described here.
+Moreover, different community heap summation protocols and community landscape exploration methods can be designed.
+The borders of the community heap must be defined by different algorithms for different types of networks depending on the meaning of the links.
 We believe that many more methods of the ModuLand family exist beyond the shown methods, which are optimal for one or another type of networks and/or community structures.
 We invite our colleagues to the exciting journey to explore and try them including - potentially - such methods, which are better for one or another type of networks than those we described in our current study.